 A trio of kulfi is a triumphant way to finish, with flavours running the gamut from luscious rose petal, to a startling kick of pink peppercorn.
 Did I mention it’s almost too vividly beautiful to eat?
 Almost.

 Jamavar, 8 Mount St, Mayfair, London W1K 3NF

-Kricket’s now-iconic samphire pakoras are a good way to start, before you move onto revelatory comforts such as the Delica pumpkin served in a beautifully-textured pool of paneer makhani.
+Kricket’s now-iconic samphire pakoras are a good way to start, before you move onto dishes like the Delica pumpkin served in a beautifully-textured pool of paneer makhani.
 In no time at all, you’ll be tearing up chunks of the boisterously-buttery masala kulchas (buttery enough to put the dhabas of Amritsar to shame), in a bid to greedily mop up every last inch of the rich gravy!

 Kricket, 12 Denman St, Soho, London W1D 7HH

 For someone born (and still spending a great deal of time) in Bombay, sometimes nothing hits the spot quite like a colourful and well-textured plate of chaat (a sweet-and-savoury street-style snack)…

 For this one reason alone, I found myself instantly at home at Cinnamon Bazaar, although there was plenty else to get stuck into at this welcoming new establishment from Chef Vivek Singh (of the much-extolled Cinnamon Club).

 Speaking of chaat, this laid-back canteen-style eatery is usually my go-to for chai and sev puri – a crispy flat cracker of sorts, festooned with all the right trimmings from sev (delicate deep-fried sticks of gram flour) and batata (boiled potatoes), to an avalanche of sweetened yogurt, tamarind and green chutney.